PavitraSharma01/PavitraSharma01/README.md

 ## 🚀 My Journey

 From building AI-driven solutions like credit card fraud detection systems to developing a chatbot for healthcare, my journey in tech has been fueled by curiosity and a drive to innovate.
-I actively participate in hackathons and constantly push myself to learn new technologies.
+I constantly push myself to learn new technologies.

 ---